creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-07-06-Vision_Transformer_Network_for_Image_Anomaly_Detection_and_Localization.md

 $$ \mathbb{R}^{N \times D} \xrightarrow[\text{estimation}]{\text{mixture weights}} [0, 1]^{N \times K} \times \mathbb{R_+}^{N \times K} \times \mathbb{R}^{N \times K} \xrightarrow[\text{}]{\text{NLL}} \mathbb{R}^{N}$$

-<sup> Note : this process is different than the "usual" process consisting for a network to output the membership of each sample, and then analytically determining the mixture weights, means and variances. </sup>
+<sup> Note : this process is different than the "usual" process consisting for a network to output the membership of each sample, and then analytically determining the mixture weights, means and variances.
+Also note that here $$K = 150$$ </sup>

 ### Global view :